NasKar2/freenas-backup-wordpress/README.md

 **WARNING: A restore overwrites any existing WordPress data!!!**

 Once you've prepared the configuration file (if required), run the script `script backup.log ./backup-jail.sh`.
 You will be prompted to (B)ackup or (R)estore.
 Choose restore.
+You will get a list of backups to choose from.

 ## Migrate